Helping You Through Divorce Proceedings

-Tesler and Werblood, with offices in Falls Church, Virginia, are experienced attorneys who know Virginia divorce law.
 In Virginia, the law requires at least one party to be a resident for six months before filing a divorce petition.
-In addition, Virginia law requires a one-year separation before parties can claim “no fault” grounds.
-The separation period can be reduced to six months if you and your spouse do not have minor children together, and if you can reach a settlement agreement.
+In addition, Virginia law requires parties to separate for one year before they can claim no-fault grounds.
+The separation period can be reduced to six months if you and your spouse do not have minor children together and if you can reach a settlement agreement.

 If you are going through a divorce, you don’t need to navigate this challenging and emotional time alone.
-Contact us today to start building your case.
+We offer free initial consultations with a knowledgeable attorney.
+Contact our Falls Church firm at 703-534-9300 to start building your case.